 There are a ton of options when it comes to using a digital planner.
 If you do a search for “digital planner” on Etsy, you’ll see a variety of different planners you can purchase and download.
 You can also go to my shop and purchase one of the digital planners I created.

 There are so many beautiful planners to choose from and it can be overwhelming to find exactly what you’re looking for.
 You want a planner that will fit your needs.
 Here is one of my favorites.
+If you prefer the look of an open book look, here is another great option.
+It reminds me of a handwritten bullet journal!

 Some questions you may wish to ask yourself as you start to look into purchasing a new planner are: